The author is a guitarist and bassist with over 35 years of experience as a musician.

 You can learn a few chords and strum a guitar on your back porch.
 Nobody does that with a cello.

-Brass instruments include trumpets, French horns, tubas and trombones.
-While they are found in classical orchestra settings, they are also used prevalently in many other forms of music such as marching bands, jazz bands and even rock.
-Playing one of these instruments takes not only excellent hand dexterity, but some mighty lung power as well.
+While they are found in classical orchestra settings, they are also used prevalently in many other forms of music such as marching bands, jazz bands, and even rock.
+Playing one of these instruments takes not only excellent hand dexterity but some mighty lung power as well.